gha7all/divar-data-analysis/README.md

 # Divar Summer Camp Task Entrance
-Estimating some of the click-through metrics Divar compony uses to understand user behavior.
+Estimating some of the click-through metrics which Divar compony uses to understand user behavior.